Sicilian cassata - authentic souvenir of Palermo€15–€40

 Culture

 Cassata is one of the most representative desserts in the gastronomic history of Palermo and reflects the island’s layered cultural influences.
-Its ingredients and techniques recall the meeting of Arab traditions—responsible for introducing sugar, citrus fruits, and almond paste craftsmanship—with later Norman and monastic influences.
+Its ingredients and techniques recall the meeting of Arab traditions—who introduced sugar, citrus fruits, and almond paste preparations—with later Norman and monastic influences.
 For centuries it has been associated with major religious celebrations, especially Easter, when rich desserts marked the end of fasting periods.
-Even today, cassata is perceived as a celebratory dessert, closely linked to moments of festivity and conviviality.
+Even today cassata is perceived as a celebratory cake, linked to moments of festivity and conviviality.

 Where

-In Palermo it can mainly be found in historic pastry shops and artisan bakeries in the city center, such as those around the historic markets or major squares.
-Many pastry shops sell both whole cassate and ready-made individual slices.
-During religious holidays, especially Easter, it becomes even more prominent in bakery windows.
-To take it home, many pastry shops offer sturdy travel boxes or slightly more compact versions designed for transport.
+In Palermo it can be found mainly in historic pastry shops and artisan bakeries in the city center, especially around the traditional markets and major squares.
+Many pastry shops sell both whole cassate and ready-cut individual slices.
+During religious holidays, particularly Easter, its presence in shop windows becomes even more prominent.
+For taking it home, many pastry shops offer sturdy travel packaging or slightly more compact versions designed for transport.

-Get the full verified list — map, hours, reviews — for Cassata siciliana in Palermo.
+Get the full verified list - map, hours, reviews - for Sicilian cassata in Palermo.

 Unlock the full editorial dossier, certified shops with maps and opening hours, and related cultural paths.